 My first idea about this challenge was to give kids some basic building supplies and they would make a cranking or winding device.
 The fallen teammate would be a Lego man.

 Then we had this!
-The group above just laid the long pole on the table top and wound it up.
+The group from the above photo just laid the long pole on the tabletop and wound it up.
+With their fingers turning it.

 Oops, that is not exactly what I was thinking.